-Critical to the success of IFMP is the ongoing building and maintaining of relationships across government, the private sector and the broader community.
-Participation, support and cooperative decision making by all these sectors working in collaboration to develop fire PPRR strategies, programs and plans for all types of fire risk and meeting the needs of local communities are all essential for effective implementation of IFMP.
+Critical to the success of the implementation of the activities outlined in the MFMP is the ongoing building and maintaining of relationships across government, the private sector and the broader community.
+Participation, support and cooperative decision making by all these sectors working in collaboration to develop fire PPRR strategies, programs and plans for all types of fire risk and meeting the needs of local communities are all essential for effective application of these initiatives.

-This Pyrenees Shire MFMP is an integrated plan combining the municipality, the Department of Environment Land Water Planning (DELWP), Country Fire Authority (CFA), VicRoads and other key stakeholders fire management plans.
+This Pyrenees Shire MFMP is an integrated plan combining the municipality, the Department of Environment Land Water Planning (DELWP), Country Fire Authority (CFA), VicRoads and other key stakeholders' fire management plans.